The Graph-Based Behavior-Aware Recommendation for Interactive News: The Proposed Method

 \section{The Proposed Method}

-The framework of our proposed method is composed of interaction behavior graph generation, network representation learning, user concentration feature learning, user and news representation, and behavior prediction.
+In this section, we introduce our method called graph-based behavior-aware network (GBAN).
+We decompose GBAN into five steps introduced in the next five subsections respectively: interaction behavior graph construction, graph representation learning, user concentration feature learning, user and news representations, and behavior prediction.

-As shown in Figure \ref{fig:2}, our recommendation system takes one piece of candidate news and a sequence of user's triggered news as inputs.
-We first construct data foundation so called interaction behavior graph by combining users profiles and behaviors logs.
-Then, we get the node embedding by conducting network representation learning.
-For each piece of news, a special-designed G-CNN is used to process its contents, topics, tags and categories and further generate news representation.
-For each user, we extract subgraph feature as user concentration feature and use LSTM to learn the behavior representation.
-Finally, we combine the user embedding with the candidate news embedding, and feed them into two-layer fully connected neural network to calculate the predicted probability that user will act.
-In the following, we will interpret each part thoroughly with an emphasis on the novelty.
+As illustrated in Figure \ref{fig:workflow}, our recommendation system predicts the probabilities of six behaviors of a user on a candidate news.
+First, we construct an interaction behavior graph based on users profiles and behaviors logs.
+Second, we obtain the nodes embeddings from graph representation learning, and meanwhile calculate core and coritivity for subgraphs induced by each user as his/her concentration feature.
+Third, we design a G-CNN to learn news representations, and an attention-based LSTM to learn the behavior sequence representations, which together with concentration feature constitute user representations.
+Finally, we combine user representations with candidate news representations, and feed them into a two-layer fully-connected neural network to perform the six-classification task.